-Read the admissions packet that includes information on the classical approach, the blended model, our philosophy of education, and FAQs.
-Prayerfully consider your family’s needs and educational goals and whether Austin Classical may help you meet those goals.
+For more information about our model, click through our site for details about our classical approach, our collaborative model, and FAQs.
+Please prayerfully consider your family’s needs and educational goals and whether Austin Classical may help you meet those goals.

-- What is Classical Education, Classical Academic Press
+- What is Classical Education, by Christopher Perrin, Amazon (optional)

 Other recommended resources on classical, Christian education are listed here.

-- Family Interview: Once applications are submitted and testing is completed, families will be invited to schedule a 1 hour Q&A on one of the available dates.
+- Family Interview: Once applications are submitted and testing is completed, families will be invited to schedule a 1 hour time slot with our Admissions team.
 See section 5 for additional details.

 4. Complete an Online Application

 Complete an online application for each student applying and pay the application fee.
+We do accept a limited number of mid-year applications during the school year.
 For questions, please contact our Director of Admissions, Kim Rama.

 The application includes several distinct parts:

 Part 1: Student Application, completed by parents

 Part 2: For incoming 1st-10th grade students